 The BA amplifiers are wide-bandwidth high impedance amplifier designed for intracellular current clamp recordings with sharp microelectrodes.
 Recording scenarios are sharp microelectrodes, perforated or tight seal patch configurations as well as electroporation and iontophoresis. npi’s BA amplifiers are used in vertebrate (rat, mouse, cat, fish etc.) and invertebrate (leech, crab, snail, insect etc.) neurons, muscle cells, other excitable tissue and plant cells.
 Read more…

-Yes, the BA series amplifiers work well with all major data acquisition hardware and software (Spike2, Signal, pClamp, Patchmaster, WinEDR, WinWCP).
+Yes, the BA bridge amplifier series amplifiers work well with all major data acquisition hardware and software (Spike2, Signal, pClamp, Patchmaster, WinEDR, WinWCP).

-Yes, the BA series amplifiers can have a bridge compensation circuit which can compensate up to 1 GΩ.
+Yes, the BA bridge amplifier series have a bridge compensation circuit which can compensate up to 1 GΩ.

 The pipette tip is moved very close to the cell’s membrane.
 A current pulse will induce a voltage drop across the membrane, which causes the membrane to form small holes in the vicinity of the pipette tip.
 Charged molecules (DNA, dyes) can then move along the electrical field into the cell.
 In contrast to electroporation in a cuvette, this also works with lower voltages: the distance is also lower, resulting in a similar electric field.